 Running an experiment

-Connect a pyPhotometry acquisition board to the computer with a USB cable, it will show up as both a USB serial port and a flash drive.
+Connect a pyPhotometry acquisition board to the computer with a USB cable.

 Select your aqusition board using the Serial port drop down menu and connect to the board with the connect button.

 Select the data acquisition mode, for more information see the GUI user guide.

 Adjust the LED currents (and photoreciever gain if applicable) to bring the signals into the center of the 0 - 3.3V range covered by the analog inputs.
 Signals that exceed 3.3V it will be clipped.
 If the signal is very low the signal to noise ratio will be less good.
 When adjusting the LED current it is recommended to use the 'two colour continous' acquisition mode as this mode does not use baseline subtraction so the signal you see is the raw photoreciever voltage.

 To record data enter a subject ID and data directory and press Record.